How To Clean A Vape Coil

 Once it’s soaked for at least an hour remove the coil and leave it on a towel to dry.
 A hairdryer or cotton swab can help to speed up this process, but simply waiting for it to dry out is the best way to be certain.

 This helps to keep the tank in a generally good condition and is a key part in basic vape maintenance.
 Use a cotton swab soaked in rubbing alcohol to remove any residue or stains from the inside of the tank.

 Once both the coil and tank are completely dry, reinstall them both back onto your mod.
 If you’ve followed the steps correctly you’ll be able to start vaping straight away.

 Any vape fanatic will have their own particular routine worked out, but here are some of the other cleaning methods seen across the community.

 A far more effective means of cleaning a coil, ultrasonic cleaners use extremely high frequency vibrations to shift debris and gunk more thoroughly than soaking and rubbing ever could.

 Similar to soaking it in rubbing alcohol, soaking your coil in vinegar is an equally effective, somewhat cheaper way of cleaning your vape.

-Baking Soda: Baking soda has a particular place in the heart of clean-freaks the world over, touted as a godsend for its ability to remove even the toughest of stains.
-It’s been known to take a tank stained from the darkest E-liquids to a virtually brand-new state.
+Baking soda has a particular place in the heart of clean-freaks the world over, touted as a godsend for its ability to remove even the toughest of stains.
+It’s been known to take a tank stained from the darkest e-liquids to a virtually brand-new state.

 Ultimately the best way to ensure that your coil stays in top condition is to limit how dirty it gets in the first place.
 We’ve gone over how to clean a vape coil, but here are a few tips for avoiding the worst effects of residue build-up.